What is a hybrid mattress?

 What are the components of a hybrid bed?

 What exactly makes up the inside of a hybrid mattress?
-There are typically 2 to 4 layers.
+In most hybrid mattresses there are typically 2 to 4 layers.

 - Some, but not all, hybrid mattresses start with a 1-inch base layer.

-- The support layer is typically the thickest layer that provides most of the mattress’s height.
+- Next, the support layer is typically the thickest layer that provides most of the mattress’s height.
 It is comprised of pocket coils and provides spinal support.
 Our Naturepedic hybrid mattresses allow you to customize the firmness of this layer.

 - Pillow top: Available on a few hybrid mattresses, this layer often has its own zippered compartment and ranges from 1 to 3 inches.
-The Naturepedic EOS Pillowtop mattress on our site has been selected as the Best Sustainable Mattress by Good Housekeeping for 2021
+It provides additional plush comfort.

 They are breathable.